Remembering maritime pioneer Elsbeth Smith

 Remembering maritime pioneer Elsbeth SmithWritten by Nick Blenkey

-America’s first female tugboat captain., Elsbeth Smith, born in Daytona Beach in 1941, peacefully passed away surrounded by her five children in St. Augustine, Florida on August 15, 2023, at the age of 82 due to cancer.
+America’s first female tugboat captain, Elsbeth Smith, born in Daytona Beach in 1941, peacefully passed away surrounded by her five children in St. Augustine, Florida on August 15, 2023, at the age of 82 due to cancer.
 Co-owner of Smith Maritime from 1968 to 2000, she achieved her Captain’s License in 1973, marking her as the first licensed female tugboat captain in American maritime history.

 Her son, Captain Dominique Smith, President of Tradewinds Towing, sent us this remembrance: